LCC Response To

 Current evidence indicates that the risk of severe illness increases with age.
 The highest risk group are those 80 years and older.
 People with underlying medical problems, including cardiovascular disease, diabetes, cancer, chronic lung disease, and immunosuppression, are also likely at higher risk.

 According to the Center for Disease Control, young children are among the least susceptible.
-However, they possible can carry the virus without you knowing.
+However, they have a high capacity to carry and spread the virus without you knowing.

 The best way to help stop the spread of the virus is to follow these common-sense guidelines: